List of tallest buildings in Edmonton

-Until late 2013, the presence of aircraft taking off and landing at the Edmonton City Centre Airport restricted any building from reaching an elevation higher than 815.34 m above mean sea level, about 150 m above downtown.
-The removal of this limit allowed for the construction of the city's current tallest and second tallest building: Stantec Tower, completed in 2019 at a height of 250.9 m (823 ft), and JW Marriott Edmonton Ice District & Residences, which was built in 2018 at 192 m (630 ft).
-It held the title of the tallest building in Edmonton for only a year before it was overtaken by Stantec.
+Until late 2013, the presence of aircraft taking off and landing at Edmonton City Centre Airport restricted any building from reaching an elevation higher than 815.34 m above mean sea level, about 150 m above downtown.
+The removal of this limit allowed for the construction of the city's current tallest and second tallest building in 2019: Stantec Tower, completed at 248.9 m (816 ft) tall and JW Marriott Edmonton Ice District & Residences, which was built to a height of 191 m (627 ft).
+It held the title of the tallest building in Edmonton for less than a year before it was overtaken by Stantec Tower.

 Most of Edmonton's tallest buildings are located in or near Downtown Edmonton, forming a continuous core of high-rises that extends east along Jasper Avenue towards Boyle Street, and westwards towards Wîhkwêntôwin (formerly Oliver).
 The skyline is separated from the North Saskatchewan River to the south by Victoria Park and the riverfront neighbourhood of Rossdale.
 Additionally, several residential high-rises form a line of tall buildings on the northern edge of Strathcona, bordering the River Valley Walterdale area.
 There are also a few high-rises near the University of Alberta, in the neighbourhood of Garneau.